derek-zhou/liv/README.md

 ![compose in markdown](assets/static/compose.jpg)

-## Your personal email server
+## Your personal webmail

 LIV is designed for personal usage instead of organisational usage.
-You run your own email server on your own VPS and your own domain name, serving yourself and maybe a few family members and close friends.
-To run LIV, you need to have the following setup:
+It works best on your own email server on your own VPS and your own domain name, serving yourself and maybe a few family members and close friends.
+To do that, you need to have the following setup:

 * An internet facing VPS with a valid domain name and MX records
 * A working SMTP server.
 I recommend [exim](https://exim.org/) but others should work.
 It should have a open relay listening at localhost at port 25.
 * The emails are delivered to system users and are stored in [Maildir](https://cr.yp.to/proto/maildir.html) format.

 You don't have to have a IMAP server but it may be useful.
-Once you have a working email setup and you verified you can receive and send email via terminal tools such as mutt you can proceed to the next section.

-## Installing LIV and its prerequisites

-LIV is written in [Elixir](https://elixir-lang.org) so you need to install the tool chains for Erlang and Elixir.
-You will also need the basic tool chain for node.js to build the js and css.
-The Phoenix's [installation guide](https://hexdocs.pm/phoenix/installation.html) contains everything you need.
-LIV does not use a database, so the part of PostgreSQL is irrelevant.

-LIV also need a couple of commandline tools to function.
-They are:

-* inotify-tools, to watch the new mail dir
-* socat, for local machine automation

-They can be installed in most Linux distributions.

-LIV uses the [mu email search engine](https://github.com/djcb/mu) so you will also need to install that.
-Please install the 1.6.x branch.
-Once installed please verify that mu is indeed working by building the index `mu init && mu index`

 If you use a IMAP server, you need to disable the automatic moving from `new/` to `cur/` directory by the IMAP server.
 This is because LIV need to be notified by email arrival and update the index.
 LIV will do the moving itself.
 If you are using `exim` and `dovecot` like me, you will need to make sure the exim's config has:
 ```
 LOCAL_DELIVERY = maildir_home
 ```